ejot7/mern-tutorial/README.md

 # MERN Tutorial
-This is a tutorial project from the excellent channel Traversy Media on YT I'm not affiliated with the channel or the creators.
+This is a tutorial project from the excellent channel Traversy Media on YT.

+I'm not affiliated with the channel or the creators.

-# Important:
+# Important

 ### To make it run follow these steps:

 1) change the file ".env.example" to ".env" and change the values according to your environment